-Like every Laser frame that has preceded it, the heart of the Laser Mia’s performance innovation lies in the radical re-construction of the bottom bracket area which allows for the production of the signature Laser stiff and extremely responsive ride quality, at a far lower weight (980 g) than any other custom carbon fiber frame currently available on the market.
+Like every Laser frame that has preceded it, the heart of the Laser Mia’s performance innovation lies in the radical re-construction of the bottom bracket area which allows for the production of the signature Laser stiff and extremely responsive ride quality, at a very low weight (980 g).

 |Passaggio ruota / Tire clearance

 |Forcella / Fork|

 CINELLI Laser Monocoque 1-1/8"